The Floyd Rose-Fernandes Connection

 1983 - 1985: Floyd Rose partners with Kramer, Kramer pushes Fernandes out

 Early 1983: Floyd Rose formalizes his partnership with Kramer Guitars.
-Discussions have been ongoing since the meeting at the 1982 NAMM show.
+(Discussions have been ongoing since the meeting at the 1982 NAMM show.)

-July 1983: The Japanese FRT-5 prototype is advertised in Young Guitar magazine as the ESP Magician and is used on ESP Custom guitars, as well as sold as a boxed kit.
+July 1983: The Japanese-made angled-tail prototype developed at the end of 1982 between Rose, Kramer, and Fernandes is advertised in the July edition of Young Guitar magazine as the "ESP Magician" and is used on ESP Custom guitars as well as sold to the public as a boxed kit.
+(ESP had access to it because they are the Japanese OEM that is supplying Kramer with necks, bodies, and whole guitars.)

 End of 1983: Fernandes finds out about the Schaller double-locking tremolo with angled tail and fine tuners.
 According to a former Fernandes employee: 「シュラーが先に動いていることを知ったのは後のことだった。完全に準備不足だった。」 Translated: "We only learned later that Schaller had already started production.
 We were completely unprepared.”